Language change: Lexical changes

 The study of lexical changes forms the diachronic portion of the science of onomasiology.

 The ongoing influx of new words into the English language (for example) helps make it a rich field for investigation into language change, despite the difficulty of defining precisely and accurately the vocabulary available to speakers of English.
 Throughout its history, English has not only borrowed words from other languages but has re-combined and recycled them to create new meanings, whilst losing some old words.

-Dictionary-writers try to keep track of the changes in languages by recording (and, ideally, dating) the appearance in a language of new words, or of new usages for existing words.
-By the same token, they may tag some words eventually as "archaic" or "obsolete".
+Dictionary writers try to keep track of the changes in languages by recording (and, ideally, dating) the appearance in a language of new words, or of new usages for existing words.
+By the same token, they may tag some words eventually as "archaic" or "obsolete."

 Spelling changes

-Standardisation of spelling originated centuries ago.
+Standardisation of spelling began after the invention of the printing press in the late 15th century, and was motivated by its usage.
 Differences in spelling often catch the eye of a reader of a text from a previous century.
 The pre-print era had fewer literate people: languages lacked fixed systems of orthography, and the manuscripts that survived often show words spelled according to regional pronunciation and to personal preference.